dr2633/Intracranial-Speech/README.md

 The raw sEEG recordings are preprocessed using a pipeline implemented leveraging the MNE-Python library.
 Here are the initial key steps:

-1. **Resampling the Electrode Data**: The electrode data is initially resampled from 10,000 Hz to 1,000 Hz.
-2. **Audio Extraction and Transcription**: The microphone channel from the raw data is saved, coverted to a `.wav` file and then transcribed using Whisper to capture both listening and speaking sessions.
-3. **Stimulus Onset Time Extraction**: We extract the stimulus onset time by correlating the stimulus with the audio recorded in the channel.
-We save the the stimulus onset time in an events `.tsv` file in accordance with BIDS.
-4. **Visual Inspection**: For each trial, we visually inspect that the stimulus onset time extracted from the microphone channel corresponds with the raw audio used in stimulus presentation.

-****

 #### Visualizing Stimulus Onset Time